Advance Appliance Ltd

 Installation and Wear Over Time

-The way the hose is positioned behind the machine is a significant factor.
-A common mistake is pushing the washer too far back against the wall, which can easily pinch or kink the drain hose.
-That sharp bend restricts water flow, causing pressure to build until it either bursts the hose or forces water out of a connection.
+One important consideration is how the hose is positioned behind the machine.
+Pushing the washer too far back against the wall is a typical error that can easily pinch or kink the drain hose.
+Water flow is restricted by that acute bend, which increases pressure until the hose explodes or water is forced out of a connection.

 Key Insight: Age Is More Than Just a Number